-Where possible the Bank may obtain independent reviews and market feedback to supplement internal findings.
-IBA may facilitate requisite data sharing between banks to maintain scoring information for existing / new service providers.
+Where possible the bank may obtain independent reviews and market feedback to supplement internal findings.
 Banks should ensure that information used for due diligence is current and not more than 12 months old.

 Reporting to the regulator

 Banks must be required to report to the regulator, where the scale and nature of functions outsourced are significant, or extensive data sharing is involved across geographic locations as part of technology / process outsourcing and when data pertaining to Indian operations are stored/processed abroad.